-Initial leave under the Tier 1 (Exceptional Talent) route can be granted for up to five years and four months, if applying from outside the UK.
+Initial permission to enter or stay in the UK under the Global Talent route can be granted for up to five years.
 Applicants may later wish to extend their stay in the UK.
 Associate solicitor Nick Gore advises many clients about this route and outlines the main requirements.

-The Tier 1 (Exceptional Talent) route is for those who are highly skilled in the fields of humanities and science, digital technology, architecture, fashion and other arts.
-Having received an endorsement from a Designated Competent Body (DCB), applicants can go on to make an immigration application and be granted leave to enter or remain in the UK.
+The Global Talent route is for those who are highly skilled in the fields of humanities and science, digital technology, architecture, fashion and other arts.
+Having received an endorsement from an appropriate endorsing body, or alternatively an eligible prize, applicants can go on to make an immigration application and be granted permission to enter or remain in the UK.

-Unusually, in the immigration application, applicants can choose how many years’ leave they wish to apply for, up to five years and four months if applying from outside the UK.
+Unusually, in the immigration application, applicants can choose how many years’ leave they wish to apply for, up to five years.

 Relatively few immigration restrictions apply to applicants, they can undertake work on an employed or self-employed basis and are not bound to a specific employer.
-However, they are not allowed to work as a Doctor or Dentist in Training or as a professional sportsperson (you can read more about the definition of a professional sportsperson for immigration purposes here and here).
+However, they are not allowed to work as a Doctor or Dentist in Training or as a professional sportsperson.

-The Tier 1 (Exceptional Talent) route leads to Indefinite Leave to Remain (ILR), also referred to as ‘settlement’ or ‘permanent residence’, after five continuous years residence in the UK, or after three years if the applicant meets the accelerated criteria.
+The Global Talent route leads to Indefinite Leave to Remain (ILR), also referred to as ‘settlement’ or ‘permanent residence’, after five continuous years residence in the UK, or after three years if the applicant meets the accelerated criteria.
 Further information about the requirements to be met in an ILR application is available here.

 Further leave to remain – evidence of earnings

-In addition, further evidence that the work was carried out in their field of expertise should also be provided from all applicants, such as a contract of employment or a letter from an employer setting out the applicant’s duties and role.
+In addition, further evidence that the work was carried out in their field of expertise, or related to it, should also be provided from all applicants, such as a contract of employment or a letter from an employer setting out the applicant’s duties and role.

-Further leave to remain – DCB endorsement not withdrawn
+Further leave to remain – endorsement not withdrawn

 How we can help

 We have a strong record of successfully assisting those who wish to make a leave to remain application or switch into this route.
-We are experienced in preparing successful Tier 1 (Exceptional Talent) endorsement and immigration applications for individuals spanning a range of industries and sectors, including fashion, digital technology and science.
+We are experienced in preparing successful Global Talent endorsement and immigration applications for individuals spanning a range of industries and sectors, including fashion, digital technology and science.